liam-ilan/crumb/README.md

   - Returns the number of columns in the terminal.

 - `(read_file path)`
-  - Returns the contents of the file designated by `path`, in a string
+  - Returns the contents of the file designated by `path`, in a string.
+If the file cannot be read, returns void.
   - `path`: `string`

 - `(write_file path contents)`